bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

   - refer to enough *logic* from elsewhere **to glue** these together.
     - > to glue logics.

+- And try not to do much else.
+  - The result will be
+    - that your views:
+      - tend to be pretty simple
+      - and not have much logic in them.
+    - This is often called
+      - “fat models, skinny views/controllers”,
+      - although here I’m focusing on just the view.

 ...

 ### Example: push filtering to the model layer